Importing/removing Butler Bot commands for legacy accounts

 Note: Any user on the board can modify or delete Butler Bot commands because they are just cards on the board.

-In the built-in version of Butler, you can view and modify your commands from within the Butler directory.
+In the built-in version of Automation, you can view and modify your commands from within the Butler directory.
 To open the directory, select the Automation button at the top of your board.

-In Butler in Trello, commands can only be modified by the user who created them, but that user will be able to see their commands on all boards they are a member of.
+In Automation in Trello, automations can only be modified by the user who created them, but that user will be able to see their automations on all boards they are a member of.

 Using Butler Bot command importer

-Note: Currently, only Rules, Calendar, and Due Date commands can be imported to Butler in Trello.
+Note: Currently, only Rules, Calendar, and Due Date commands can be imported to Automation in Trello.
 Global Butler Bot commands, Dash cards, and Scripts will not appear in the command importer.

 To import or remove the Butler Bot commands you have on a board, use the Butler Bot command importer: